| Type: | Package |

 confounded degrees of freedom across the design.
 It is not recommended to perform this evaluation for large designs,

 due to the potential high computational cost.
-This can be controlled using the check.confound.df = "N"
+This can be controlled using the check.confound.df = FALSE option.

 Value

-1. The Hasse diagram of the restricted layout structure (if showRLS = "Y"
+1. The Hasse diagram of the restricted layout structure (if showRLS = TRUE).

 2. The restricted layout structure table shows the relationships between the randomisation objects in the restricted layout structure